5.2.6 Collection from Family Tax Benefit

 - overseas maintenance liabilities,

-- an amount repayable by a former payee under a registered parentage overpayment order,
+- an amount repayable by a former payee under a recovery order (3.1.2) that is registered for collection by the Registrar,

 - estimate or late payment penalties, or